|Early Spring Date:

-White-throated Sparrows are winter residents in the Washington metro area who breed in the northern United States and Canada.
+Spring: White-throated Sparrows are winter residents in the Washington metro area who breed in the northern United States and Canada.
 They are extremely common at Monticello Park, especially in most of April and the first week in May.
 In addition to the ones who winter in the park, others stop there while heading north to nest.

 Where to See Them in the Park

 White-throated Sparrows spend a lot of time on the ground and low in bushes.
 You can see them in good numbers virtually anywhere in the park.

 Many adult White-throated Sparrows are relatively easy to identify.
 They have a black-and-white striped crown and a yellow spot near the eye.
 The face is gray, and the throat is white.

 Some White-throated Sparrows have a tan-and-brown crown rather than a black-and-white one.
 Most White-throated Sparrows prefer to mate with a bird of the opposite color pattern.
 Because the markings on the head do not stand out as much on tan-and-brown sparrows, they can be more difficult to identify.
 The tan birds still have a white throat.